noahwbeach/c-practice/README.md

 crun
 ```

-in the directory you want to build
+in the directory you want to build and run